Client: J. Paul Getty Trust

-The Web and New Media group, which oversees the Getty’s digital presence, wanted to gain tools to improve the online visitor experience, and brought Designing Insights in to develop and run an intensive training for a group of staff members from the Museum, Trust, Foundation, and Research Institute in the design thinking framework.
+The Web and New Media group, which oversees the Getty’s digital presence, wanted to gain tools to improve the online visitor experience, and brought Designing Insights in to develop and run an intensive training for a group of staff members from the Museum, Trust, Foundation, and Research Institute.

 The group, which included designers, developers, producers, and content specialists, tackled a design challenge relevant to the visitor experience at the Getty Villa.
 The workshop not only resulted in concepts and prototypes that informed the redesign of a section of the getty.edu website, but also prepared staff to become ambassadors for design thinking across the Getty.